jolson88/jolson88.github.io/blog/_posts/ignorance-is-not-a-four-letter-word.md

 It's extremely difficult to get over this self-bias.
 But when living with a Growth Mindset, we start to realize that each mistake we make is an opportunity to learn.
 And that's A Good Thing.

 >>> "I've failed over and over and over again in my life and that is why I succeed" - Michael Jordan

+# Self-Limiting: Point Blaming
+TODO
+	- Pointing-Blame.
+Not wanting to be "the one at fault", so blaming others for failures.

 # Self-Limiting: Lack of Sharing
 	- Lack of blogging and sharing of experiences